To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Alarm over plan to pump acid mine drainage into the Vaal
+The government is planning to pump partially treated acid mine drainage (AMD) into the Vaal River.

 "The acid mine drainage crisis in Gauteng has been mishandled from the start, characterised by inexcusable delay and policy zig-zags," he said.